royparth20/Redux_Router_React_Template/README.md

 We'd love to have your helping hand on `create-react-app`!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.

-## Supporting Create React App
+## Supporting Redux + Router React Template

-Create React App is a community maintained project and all contributors are volunteers.
-If you'd like to support the future development of Create React App then please consider donating to our [Open Collective](https://opencollective.com/create-react-app).
+Redux + Router React Template is a community maintained project and all contributors are volunteers.
+If you'd like to support the future development of Redux + Router React Template then please consider donating to our [Open Collective](https://opencollective.com/create-react-app).

 ## Credits